 These days, we associate CERN with the Large Hadron Collider project, but it's worth remembering that the World Wide Web's genesis was also there.

 At that time, of course, most of us were just getting to grips with the ZX Spectrum +2A, or perhaps the Atari ST, little knowing that a quiet revolution was taking place that would change computer users from outsiders to the geeks that inherited the earth.

 Nine years ago, we published an article celebrating 15 years of the web browser.
+This was developed by Berners-Lee in 1990, and was named 'WorldWideWeb' before it was later renamed as 'Nexus'.
 No one could have imagined the impact that invention would have on the world.

 Today, the web carries everything from the way we research essays or navigate cities and how we communicate with friends to the way we find a date.
 It has enveloped every aspect of our lives from the smallest daily activities to the largest life events.